 Brain Plasticity in Autism- new approaches from Yale University

-UPDATE: This event has been postponed for Autumn 2020.
+UPDATE: This event has been postponed for Spring 2021.
 Please revisit this page again or subscribe to our mailing list for future announcements

 A day with Harry Schneider, MD PhD, Yale University: Improving Neurological, Linguistic and Motor Challenges in ASD